-James Maiello is a musicologist specializing in medieval and Renaissance music; he also directs the University of Manitoba’s Collegium Musicum.
-Dr. Maiello’s current research focuses on plainchant and liturgy in medieval Italy.
+Dr. Maiello’s research focuses primarily on western plainchant and liturgy.
+His current work examines music, liturgy, and identity in medieval Italy.
 Other research interests include music and semiotics, music history pedagogy, and educational philosophy.
-Articles and reviews have appeared in Plainsong & Medieval Music, Notes, Symposium, the Journal of Music History Pedagogy, and Fontes Artis Musicae.
+Dr. Maiello’s research and reviews have appeared in Plainsong & Medieval Music, Notes, Symposium, the Journal of Music History Pedagogy, and Fontes Artis Musicae.
 He also authored the survey of medieval music for the A-R Editions Online Music Anthology’s online textbook module.
-Another recent article, “Updating the Alleluia at Pistoia,” appears in “Qui musicam in se habet:” Studies in Honor of Alejandro Planchart.
+Another article, “Updating the Alleluia at Pistoia,” appears in “Qui musicam in se habet,” Studies in Honor of Alejandro Planchart.
 Middleton, WI: American Institute of Musicology, 2015.
-Work in progress includes book, Music, Liturgy, & Identity in Medieval Pistoia.
-He also writes for Fanfare magazine.
+He also writes regularly for Fanfare magazine.

 Desautels Faculty of Music